 “The Superman Super-Spectacular” begins with the Metropolis Marvel responding to a request for aid from the White House.
 However, the successful completion of his task leads to another mission, which in turn leads to another, and then another, and yet another.
 At the end of his busy day, Superman receives the thanks of a grateful Commander-in-Chief.
 Unknown to Superman, his jam-packed schedule was secretly arranged by President Kennedy and Daily Planet editor Perry White, to keep the super-hero too busy to uncover a well-planned and well-deserved surprise on his behalf.

 Lured to a television studio, Superman is astonished to learn that he is the featured subject of the television show Our American Heroes (Earth-One’s version of This Is Your Life).
-During the live broadcast, a parade of Superman’s friends and associates, going back to his boyhood, appear to pay him tribute.
+During the live broadcast, a parade of Superman’s friends and associates, going back to his boyhood, arrives to pay him tribute.

 The Man of Steel realises that Clark Kent will be expected to appear.
 Appearing as both Superman and Clark at the same time was usually not an insurmountable problem for him.
 But this time events conspire to thwart his usual solutions.